 If You Have a Lousy Retirement Plan

 Some teachers, especially those in K-12 schools, only have access to high-cost 403(b) plans.
 If there’s no employer match and you expect to save less than the annual IRA limit each year, consider using an IRA instead.
-For 2021, the IRA contribution limit is $6,000 for those under age 50 ($7,000 if you’re 50 or older).
+For 2021 and 2022, the IRA contribution limit is $6,000 for those under age 50 ($7,000 if you’re 50 or older).

 However, it’s critical to make sure you’re eligible.
 Depending on your income and tax filing status, you might not be able to make deductible contributions to a traditional plan or even contribute to a Roth plan.

-For 2021, if you’re married and both you and your spouse have retirement plans through work, you can’t deduct contributions made to a traditional IRA if your modified adjusted gross income (MAGI) is more than $125,000.
-If you’re married and your MAGI is at least $208,000, you can’t make any contributions to a Roth.
+For 2021, if you’re married and both you and your spouse have retirement plans through work, you can’t deduct contributions made to a traditional IRA if your modified adjusted gross income (MAGI) is more than $125,000 (increasing to $129,000 in 2022).
+If you’re married and your MAGI is at least $208,000 (increasing to $214,000), you can’t make any contributions to a Roth.

 Ask your accountant how these strategies will work regarding your tax return before you decide.